mrdeepeshkumar/Telecom_Churn_prediction/README.md

 This repository contains the iPython notebook and training data to accompany the Telecom Churn Prediction with Logistic Regresssion and Principal Component Analysis in Python.

 # Problem Statement
-One of the leading telecom company wants to increase customer retention.This is a big business problem because it is more expensive to aquire  a new customer than to keep an existing one from leaving.
-Implemented the Logistic Regression model  to predict whether a particular customer will switch to another telecom provider or not.In telecom terminology, this is referred to as churning and not churning, respectively.
+A leading telecom company was facing issues with why their customers churn and wants to increase customer retention.This is a big business problem because it is more expensive to aquire  a new customer than to keep an existing one from leaving.

 ## Downloading Data
 Before running the notebook, you'll first need to download all data we'll be using.
 This data is located in the churn_data.csv , customer_data.csv and internet_data.csv .
 We will extract these into the same directory as Telecom_Churn_Logistic_Regression_PCA.ipynb .